Danxaldanxe/vBulBot/README.md

 # vBulBot

-A relatively simple vBulletin spambot utilizing Python's Mechanize module.
+A relatively simple vBulletin bot utilizing Python's Mechanize module.
 Once initiated it will select threads to spam randomly based on their thread ID.
 It does so by means of a function that randomly generates a string of digits.
 The URL, generated digits and a string containing ".html" are stored to a variable that is passed to a mechanized browser object that will open the randomly selected page and posts a predefined message.
 After one operation is completed it will loop back to generate a new thread ID and start again.

 # Usage

-To use the script you must first sign up for an account at the vBulletin based forum you intend to spam when you've done so you need to change the following values within the script:
+To use the script you must first sign up for an account at the vBulletin based forum you intend to spam.
+When you've done so you need to change the following values within the script:

 ```
 br.open("http://www.exampleforums.org/forums/login.php?do=login")